FangjianLi/FangjianLi.github.io/_news/announcement_1.md

 inline: true
 ---

-I am nominated as the session Co-Chair in the MECC conference, Austin, TX.
+I am nominated as a session Co-Chair in the MECC conference, Austin, TX.